nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 2.
 Patient not found #####

-For example a valid NHS Number value is supplied to the `$gpc.getcarerecord` Operation but no GP record exists for that patient then the following error details would be returned:
+For example, a valid NHS Number value is supplied to the `$gpc.getcarerecord` Operation but no GP record exists for that patient then the following error details would be returned:

 ```json
 {